Focus on Smart Cities

 Bridging the Physical, the Digital, and the Social

 The scope of the column includes IoT technological achievements that have social impacts and/or incorporate social factors.
 Each column will provide knowledge and insights in the most recent developments, cutting-edge applications, latest deployments, and conceptual innovations, and of course, their implications on our society.
 I hope the columns will be meaningful in understanding how our society interacts, adopts, adapts to, and changes with IoT technological advancements.

-Column Editor: Jun Zhang, University of Denver, USA
+Column Editor: Jun Zhang, Wuhan University, China

 This column will look at different segments of the IoT market as it relates to implementation and use of standards.
 Each column will select a particular vertical, and lay out the relevant standards and technologies that affect the evolving IoT hyperspace.
 The pace of the columns will start broadly with the vision of narrowing the subject of subsequent articles toward more specific applications of standards, whether in the development, application, test, or commissioning of IoT technologies.